Chapter 6:

 "Come on, how pathetic can you get, Skyler?"

 Maybe whoever crafted the statue had a certain intention, giving the face a kind, warm expression in order to encourage or soothe the viewer.
-I saw it, sort of, maybe, but not really.
+I could see it, sort of, or… maybe?
+No. Not really.
 If anything, the face had a mocking glance of condescension.
-It didn't put me at ease.
+It didn't put me at ease at all.
 I felt worse, smaller, with every passing second as I examined it; particularly considering how much of a spectacular failure I'd been thus far in the ruins it called home.

 I looked down, hanging my head—ashamed.

-My lips chapped and started to split.
+My lips chapped and already started splitting.
 I ran my tongue over them with little improvement.
 Both my spit and sweat were lacking.
-I had to keep clearing the vines if I wanted any relief.
+I had to keep clearing the vines if I wanted any real relief.

 "Maybe I could just… lick the wall?"